borntofrappe/game-development/Practice/Target Practice/README.md

 end
 ```

-A couple of notes on this conditional:
+_Please note:_

-- `+ 2` is to consier the y coordinate for the terrain, and is the result of `indexStart + 1` plus `index + 1`
+- the index in the terrain is incremented by two to consider the `y` coordinate, and is the result of `indexStart + 1` and `index + 1`

-- checking if the value is greater, `>` and not greater or equal is necessary to avoid signalling a collision with the first point of the trajectory
+- checking if the value is greater than, `>`, and not greater than or equal, `>=` is necessary to avoid signalling a collision with the first point of the trajectory

 ### Terrain